Preparing search index...

 The Notification API adds the following attributes to the notification payload:

-• id - Unique identifier for use when taking action.
+• id - Unique identifier that is used when taking action on a notification

 Example